yonas-t-a/Graphics_Individual_assignment_Yonas-Tessema-Achule-ATR-9419-14/README.md

    ```bash
    npm run dev
    ```
-5. Open the application in your browser at `http://localhost:3000`.
+5. Open the application in your browser at vite provided url.

 ---